markjoshwel/fluffy/README.md

 ### Media

-Recent photographs are pledged to the public domain under the Creative Commons Zero v1.0 Universal Licence.
+Photographs deliberately contributed to the website by known contributors are pledged into the public domain under the Creative Commons Zero v1.0 Universal.

 Historical photographs of unknown origin are rights reserved by their respective copyright owners.